emb-riscv/specs-markdown/improvements-upon-privileged.md

 It might be possible to somehow further optimise this mechanism, but I seriously doubt that it can be more efficient than the hardware stacking/unstacking, with tail chaining and lazy FP.

+Challenge: find a solution most efficient than the current proposal, in terms of time and/or ease of use.

 ### Assembly interrupt handlers should be ok, they reside in the system part